Skip to navigation Skip to main content

 Historically, Eleventy (prior to version 3) has worked with the Node.js default flavor of JavaScript modules: CommonJS.
 Practically speaking, this means you used module.exports and require() in any .js (or .cjs) files in your project.
 This affected Configuration files, JavaScript Data Files, and JavaScript (.11ty.js) templates.

-However, ESM (EcmaScript Modules) are a newer JavaScript standard that will work in more JavaScript environments and runtimes.
+However, ESM (ECMAScript Modules) are a newer JavaScript standard that will work in more JavaScript environments and runtimes.
 Instead of module.exports and require(), you’ll use export and import().

 Runtimes